 - contribute to sustainability for longer term research plans beyond the period of the fellowship

-You will also need to provide additional supporting documentation:
+You will also need to provide additional supporting documentation comprising:

-- A brief CV/resume including evidence of your research/ professional interests and career
+- a brief CV/resume including evidence of your research/ professional interests and career, and a list of key publications to date

-- A statement of support from your home institution.
-This should include comments about your standing in your particular field; the quality and recognition of your work and proposed research project; as well as how you would contribute to and benefit from being part of the Liverpool academic community
+- a statement of support from your home institution.
+This should include comments about your standing in your particular field, the quality and recognition of your work and proposed research project, as well as how you would contribute to and benefit from being part of the Liverpool academic community.
+We strongly encourage applicants to discuss their application with their home institution to ensure they are supported with time to undertake the fellowship.

 Your details and all related documentation should be completed and uploaded on the application platform here.